Customer loyalty: A guide to types and strategies

-You’ll never see a Starbucks groupie in the Philz Coffee line if there’s a Starbucks within 10 miles.
-Lululemon purists are willing to spend three times as much on the brand’s signature leggings to be part of the “Lulu Lifestyle.”
+Some brands seem to have a complete hold on their customer base.
+You’ll never see a Starbucks groupie in the Peet’s Coffee line if there’s a Starbucks within 10 miles.
+Lululemon purists will spend three times as much on the brand’s signature leggings to be part of the “Lulu Lifestyle.”
 And most Apple users scoff when a text comes through in a green bubble instead of a blue one.

 What is customer loyalty?

 Customer loyalty is when customers reward a company with repeat business over time.
 Loyal buyers consistently choose to do business with a particular brand and often defend it against its competitors.